Skip to main content

 To get started on Astro Hosted, see Start a trial.

-To complete the installation process, you'll:
+To complete the installation, you'll:

-• Create an account on Astro.
+• Create an Astronomer account.

 Prerequisites